-Issue Potential impact Risk level prior to mitigation Indicative Mitigation Measures Risk level following mitigation Management Documents / Training Required will be carried out, pre and post construction.
-Community liaison and notification Indirect: Other measures outlined in the CEMP Noise disturbance due to works undertaken out of standard construction hours 7 (Low) Out of Hours Works are to be carried out in accordance with the Project's Out-of-Hours-Works Protocol (OOHW) - Works not subject to an EPL Ensure OOHW are appropriately justified - safety or community requirement.
+Issue Potential impact Risk level prior to mitigation Indicative Mitigation Measures Risk level following mitigation Management Documents / Training Required Noise disturbance due to 7 (Low) will be carried out, pre and post construction.
+Community liaison and notification Indirect: Other measures outlined in the CEMP Out of Hours Works are to be carried out 8 (Medium) СЕМР works undertaken out of standard construction hours in accordance with the Project's Out-of-Hours-Works Protocol (OOHW) - Works not subject to an EPL Ensure OOHW are appropriately justified - safety or community requirement.
 Implement noise mitigation strategies for out of standard hours work as per OOHW Protocol.
 Monitor noise for compliance to project goals.
 Community notifications distributed.
-8 (Medium) CEMP Construction Noise Vibration Impact Statement OOHW Protocol Soil and Water Serious incidents, e.g. uncontrolled release of washout water, major fuel spill, that cause or threaten material harm to the environment 7 (Low) Direct: No concrete washout to be undertaken on site.
+Construction Noise Vibration Impact Statement OOHW Protocol Soil and Water Serious incidents, e.g. uncontrolled release of washout water, major fuel spill, that cause or threaten material harm to the environment 7 (Low) Direct: No concrete washout to be undertaken on site.
 The use of any hazardous substance that could result in a spill will be undertaken away from drainage or 7 (Low) CEMP